balusena/kubernetes-for-devops/12-Kubernetes Probes/Kubernetes Probes.md

 How do we handle scenarios where pods aren’t working correctly, but they aren’t being restarted either?
 What if there was a way for us to signal to Kubernetes that a pod is no longer functioning as expected and should be restarted?
 This is where Kubernetes probes come into play.

+# kubernetes Probes and types
+Kubernetes probes are mechanisms used to determine the health and readiness of a container running within a pod.These probes help Kubernetes make decisions about when to restart a container,when to route traffic to it,or when to take it out of rotation for maintenance or updates.

+**There are three types of probes in Kubernetes:**
+- 1.Liveness Probe
+- 2.Readiness Probe
+- 3.Startup Probe